Independent Developer

 I'm an independent developer focused on tools that do one thing well.
 Most of what I build starts as a personal need — a gap in existing software, a workflow that should be automated, or a question that deserves a better answer than a spreadsheet.

-Musical Symmetry grew out of years of frustration with music theory software that treated set-class analysis as an afterthought.
+Chrometria grew out of years of frustration with music theory software that treated set-class analysis as an afterthought.
 HomePlanner 3D came from trying to plan sprinkler zones on graph paper.
-Brain-Tree-OS came from wanting to actually see my Obsidian vault instead of just searching it.
+RxDecay came from not knowing if a PRN prescription would last to the next refill.
+CookPlanner came from wanting probe temperature graphs without a $200 thermometer subscription.

 All projects are self-hosted first — running on my own hardware before they're deployed anywhere else.
 That means they're built to be reliable, lightweight, and maintainable rather than impressive on a demo.